 JK will introduce you to the many books, web sites, and other tools to help you on your very own Roman Way.

-And sometimes they are, and yes, that shiny silver looking coin is made of bronze.
+And sometimes they are.
+Yes, that shiny silver looking coin is made of bronze.

 Bring a Roman coin that you would like to learn how to attribute.